-(a) School agrees to indemnify and hold harmless Mercy, its directors, officers, employees, agents, representatives, successors, assigns, and subcontractors from and against any and all claims, demands, actions, settlements or judgments, including reasonable attorneys' fees and litigation expenses, based upon or arising out of the activities described in this Agreement, where such claims, demands, actions, settlements or judgments relate to the negligence, actions or omissions of School.
-School shall assume responsibility for the cost of equipment and supplies of Mercy that are negligently or willfully broken or damaged by Students.

-(b) Mercy agrees to indemnify and hold harmless School, its directors, officers, employees, agents, representatives, successors, assigns, and subcontractors from and against any and all claims, demands, actions, settlements or judgments, including reasonable attorneys' fees and litigation expenses, based upon or arising out of the activities described in this Agreement, where such claims, demands, actions, settlements or judgments relate to the negligence, actions or omissions of Mercy.
+- (a) School agrees to indemnify and hold harmless Mercy, its directors, officers, employees, agents, representatives, successors, assigns, and subcontractors from and against any and all claims, demands, actions, settlements or judgments, including reasonable attorneys' fees and litigation expenses, based upon or arising out of the activities described in this Agreement, where such claims, demands, actions, settlements or judgments relate to the negligence, actions or omissions of School.
+School shall assume responsibility for the cost of equipment and supplies of Mercy that are negligently or willfully broken or damaged by Students. - (b) Mercy agrees to indemnify and hold harmless School, its directors, officers, employees, agents, representatives, successors, assigns, and subcontractors from and against any and all claims, demands, actions, settlements or judgments, including reasonable attorneys' fees and litigation expenses, based upon or arising out of the activities described in this Agreement, where such claims, demands, actions, settlements or judgments relate to the negligence, actions or omissions of Mercy. - 6.11.

-6.11.
 SURVIVAL.
-Any provision which expressly or by its context requires, after termination of this Agreement, action or places obligations on the Parties to this Agreement, shall so survive the termination of this Agreement.
+Any provision which expressly or by its context requires, after termination of this Agreement, action or places obligations on the Parties to this Agreement, shall so survive the termination of this Agreement. - 6.12.

-6.12.
 LEGAL JEOPARDY.
-Notwithstanding anything to the contrary herein contained, in the event the performance by either Party hereto of any term, covenant, condition or provision of this Agreement jeopardizes: (i) the licensure of either Party; (ii) its participation in or the payment or reimbursement from Medicare, state sponsored Medicaid program, Blue Cross or other reimbursement or payment programs; (iii) its full accreditation by The Joint Commission or any other state or nationally recognized accreditation organization; (iv) the tax-exempt status of a Party; (v) any of its property or financing (or the interest income thereon, as applicable); (vi) will prevent or prohibit any physician, or any other reason said performance should be in violation of any statute, ordinance, be otherwise deemed illegal, or be deemed unethical by any recognized body, agency, or association in the medical or hospital fields; then the Party in jeopardy may at its option either: (i) terminate this Agreement and if the parties are unable to resolve the matter through amendments to this Agreement and if the parties are unable to resolve the matter within thirty (30) days thereafter, such Party may, at its option, terminate this Agreement immediately.
+Notwithstanding anything to the contrary herein contained, in the event the performance by either Party hereto of any term, covenant, condition or provision of this Agreement jeopardizes: (i) the licensure of either Party; (ii) its participation in or the payment or reimbursement from Medicare, state sponsored Medicaid program, Blue Cross or other reimbursement or payment programs; (iii) its full accreditation by The Joint Commission or any other state or nationally recognized accreditation organization; (iv) the tax-exempt status of a Party; (v) any of its property or financing (or the interest income thereon, as applicable); (vi) will prevent or prohibit any physician, or any other health care professionals or their patients from utilizing a Party or any of its services; (vii) for any other reason said performance should be in violation of any statute, ordinance, be otherwise deemed illegal, or be deemed unethical by any recognized body, agency, or association in the medical or hospital fields; then the Party in jeopardy may at its option either: (i) terminate this Agreement immediately; or (ii) initiate negotiations to resolve the matter through amendments to this Agreement and if the parties are unable to resolve the matter within thirty (30) days thereafter, such Party may, at its option, terminate this Agreement immediately.